kallama/robo-farmer/README.md

 # Robo-Farmer 🤖🌾

 Enslave robots to manage your farms and harvest your crops.
+**Use at your own risk, this repository is under active development and features may be broken.**

 ### Features

-- Farm one or multiple pools
+- Farm one or multiple pools.
-- Multiple strategies available
+- Multiple strategies available.
   - Hold
-    - Keep the farm tokens in your wallet
+    - Keep the farm tokens in your wallet.
   - Sell
-    - Swap the farm tokens rewards for `HODL_TOKEN_ADDRESS` defined in your .env file
+    - Swap the farm tokens rewards for `HODL_TOKEN_ADDRESS` defined in your .env file.
   - Compound
     - Swap the farm tokens rewards for the pool tokens, use them to create more liqudity, add liquidity to pool
-  - Hyper Compound (One of the pool tokens must be the farm token)
+  - Degen Compound (One of the pool tokens must be the farm token)
-    - If one of the pool tokens is the farm token, when compounding, use other half from wallet
+    - If one of the pool tokens is the farm token, when compounding, get the other half from wallet.
+If wallet contains less of the other token than the harvest of the reward token value, a regular compound will occur instead.
-- Set how many minutes between harvests the robots are allowed to sleep
+- Set how many minutes between harvests the robots are allowed to sleep.
+- Set a minimum value limit to pool harvests.
+If the harvest reward is less than `HODL_MIN` in value, pool harvest will be skipped to not waste gas on small transactions.
-- Minimal risk of a robot uprising
+- Minimal risk of a robot uprising.

 ### Requirements
 - Polygonscan API Key ([https://polygonscan.com/apis](https://polygonscan.com/apis))